NicoleEic/Brain_and_Code/_posts/2019-10-20-colourmaps.md

 In order to be able to visually compare the intensity values in the three masks, the first choice might be to pick three different colour maps that are automatically provided by the image viewer FSLeyes - here blue, red and green.
 Although higher values consistently show up in a lighter colour, it's not possible to assess the relative differences.
 The underlying problem is three-fold: The colours are not matched in luminance, the colour maps are not linear and not matched in luminance profile and the range of displayed intensities is not consistent.
 One solution might be to pick a grey-scale colour map, where the luminance linearly increases from 0 (black) to 1 (white), but obviously this choice is not ideal if color mapping is required.

 The last example in the figure above shows a visualization that I would prefer for several reasons: The three colours are clearly separable, the colour maps increase linearly from 0 to 1 with the colour at the midpoint having the exact luminance of 0.5 and the intensity ranges have a matched upper and lower threshold.
 Luckily, the [new version of FSLeyes](https://pypi.org/project/fsleyes/) is based on Python, which allows you to control your visualization using customized scripts and tools from the entire Python ecosystem.
 Below I will detail some of the luminance issues in colourmaps and give an example of how to set your custom colour map in FSLeyes.
-All of the code here and other useful functions to work with colour maps can be found in [a package in my GitHub repository](https://github.com/NicoleEic/Brain_and_Code/blob/master/my_functions/luminance.py).
+All of the code here and other useful functions to work with colour maps can be found in [a module in my GitHub repository](https://github.com/NicoleEic/Brain_and_Code/blob/master/my_functions/luminance.py).

 # Why luminance matters in colour maps